-DEPARTMENT 12 - 4-H Sheep Special Rules and Regulations:
+DEPARTMENT 12 - 4-H Sheep

-- 1.The following rules apply to all exhibitors in the Market Lamb, Breeding Sheep, Wool Sheep and Sheep Showmanship sections. - 2.
-All entries must meet all General Fair Rules and Regulations, 4-H Show Rules and Regulations, and 4-H Livestock Auction Rules and Regulations - 3.
+The following rules apply to all exhibitors in the Market Lamb, Breeding Sheep, and Sheep Showmanship sections.

+- 1. All entries must meet all General Fair Rules and Regulations, 4-H Show Rules and Regulations, and 4-H Livestock Auction Rules and Regulations - 2.
 Market lambs must be born on or after December 1 of the year prior to Fair and have all milk teeth in place.
-Lambs showing either or both of the first pair of permanent incisors will not be eligible to show in the market lamb classes.

-- 4. All market lambs must be slick shorn with a maximum of 1/4" wool for the show and before the animal is weighed in at the Fair.
-Wool foretops and boots may be left on the lamb. - 5.
-All breeds may be combined in the breeding and market classes. - 6.
-Wool sheep may be shorn per usual for the breeding program (typically prior to lambing.)
-The fleece will be judged separately in the Exhibit hall.
-The sheep will be judged for its wool merit on the hoof. - 7.
-Wool sheep will not have weigh in, nor be washed as part of the fitting process.
-Wool may be combed to remove debris without removing the curl. - 8.
+Lambs showing either or both of the first pair of permanent incisors will not be eligible to show in the market lamb classes. - 3.
+All market lambs must be slick shorn with a maximum of 1/4" wool for the show and before the animal is weighed in at the Fair.
+Wool foretops and boots may be left on the lamb. - 4.
+All breeds may be combined in the breeding and market classes. - 5.
 All sexually intact Sheep must have flock identification ear tags for Scrapies that list their flock of origin.
 See the Colorado Department of Agriculture Fact Sheet at their website, www.colorado.gov/ag